-While at State Leadership Conference, the top two entries in each event and level scoring 85 or higher will be invited to represent Montana at the National Leadership Conference.
+While at State Leadership Conference, the top two entries in each event and level will be invited to represent Montana at the National Leadership Conference.
 Please speak to students and parents about this opportunity prior to SLC.
 This decision will need to be made no later than one week after State Leadership Conference.

-More details regarding the 2025 National Leadership Conference are coming soon!
+More details regarding the 2024 National Leadership Conference are coming soon!
 For some perspective about past conferences, please review materials posted on the National Meetings tab of our website.